DannyCooper/maillard/readme.txt

 = Does this theme support any plugins? =

-Zues includes support for Infinite Scroll in Jetpack.
+Zeus includes support for Infinite Scroll in Jetpack.

-Zues has been tested with the following plugins:
+Zeus has been tested with the following plugins:

 * Contact Form 7

 == Changelog ==

+= 1.1.0 - April 13, 2016 =
+* FIX: typo - change all instances of 'zues' to 'zeus'

 = 1.0.6 - March 8, 2016 =
 * ADDED: attr.php attribution